Makeup Breakdown: 5 Techniques to Know Now

 Strobing.
 Stippling.
 Buffing.

-Words like these are all over YouTube tutorials and magazine how-tos, and right here on the Cover FX website.
+Words like these are all over YouTube tutorials and magazine how-tos, and TikTok videos.
 But what do those technical makeup terms really mean—and why do they matter to your beauty goals?

-Scroll through our Cover FX Index to learn how these terms and techniques can enhance your unique personal style—or click the links below to get fast facts on every essential beauty term.
+Scroll through our guide to learn how these terms and techniques can enhance your unique personal style—or click the links below to get fast facts on every essential beauty term.

 What is "Baking" Your Makeup?